george-hawkins/micropython-notes/precompiling.md

 **Update:** this section, on creating a link to `mpy-cross`, may not be relevant by the time you're reading this - I logged issue [#8](https://gitlab.com/alelec/mpy_cross/-/issues/8) and it has been addressed (but as of May 16th, 2020 a new version of mpy_cross has not yet been released on PyPI).

-For some reason the executable isn't automatically copied/linked to the `bin` directory of your current environment.
+For some reason, the executable isn't automatically copied/linked to the `bin` directory of your current environment.
 So first find the package location and then the executable:

     $ pip show mpy_cross
     ...